Integrate Your Google Cloud Platform Databases with Your Wix Site

 Copy

 Customizing permissions for external databases is currently a developer preview feature, and may change.
-Changes to permissions settings are not reflected in the editor.
+Changes to permissions settings aren't reflected in the editor.

 Database-Specific Secrets Configuration